Welcome to our Environment squad page!

 This year we are continuing our commitment to attract more wildlife to our woodland area by creating our very own wildlife sanctuary.
 So far we have created a bug hotel and replaced the existing pond with a new one.
 The squad have exciting plans to continue developing the sanctuary which will involve planting wildflowers for a butterfly garden, hanging bird feeders and creating shelter for animals which are under treat such as hedgehogs.

-This week we have been using recycled materials to make bird feeders.
-We will be hanging the bird feeders on the trees at the end of the month so that they are ready for when the Autumn weather arrive.
+We have been using recycled materials to make bird feeders.
+We will be hanging the bird feeders on the trees at the end of the month so that they are ready for when the Autumn.

 This term our main eco topic is Energy.